bridge2food/plenitude/content/home.md

   ## The Better Protein

-  Mycoprotein is a *protein-rich* ingredient that comes from the Kingdom of Fungi—a hidden world of *microorganisms* with millions of species covering every surface of the planet.
+  Mycoprotein is a protein-rich ingredient that comes from the Kingdom of Fungi—a hidden world of microorganisms with millions of species covering every surface of the planet.
 While some grow to form the fruiting bodies we know as mushrooms, others have different superpowers.

-  *PLENITUDE* is developing new applications for <em>Fusarium venenatum</em>, a species with impressive nutritional, flavor, and texture profiles that can easily be used in place of animal proteins to support more *sustainable* and *healthier* diets.
+  PLENITUDE is developing new applications for *Fusarium venenatum*, a species with impressive nutritional, flavor, and texture profiles that can easily be used in place of animal proteins to support more sustainable and healthier diets.
 featureImage: /img/the-better-protein.jpeg
 projectContent: >
   ## Project  *Consortium*

   PLENITUDE partners leverage an innovative, circular bioprocess integrating the production of biofuel and mycoprotein.
 The result is ABUNDA, an ingredient used to produce high quality foods and bio-based products that set new standards for both sustainability and scalability.
 projectStepsOne:
   - images: /img/projectStep1.png
   - images: /img/projectStep1.2.png